Music and Mental Health Programme

 Case study from Lead Musician

-Liverpool Philharmonic staff have played a key role in supporting high-profile anti stigma and advocacy activities in the city, championed by our Chief Conductor, Vasily Petrenko.
+Liverpool Philharmonic staff have played a key role in supporting high-profile anti stigma and advocacy activities in the city.
 For example, we took part in the Zero Suicide Alliance Launch at the House of Commons in 2017, supported the Big Brew and other Mental Health Awareness campaigns and have contributed to the All-Party Parliamentary group on Arts, Health and Wellbeing.

 In 2017 we launched a five year vision to roll out our programmes across Liverpool City region, also expanding our programme at Liverpool Philharmonic Hall.
-This will include a series of dementia-friendly and relaxed concerts in our Music Room venue.
+This includes our popular dementia-friendly concerts in Music Room and Relaxed Concerts in the Hall.

 Over the next five years, we will also develop plans to deliver our ground breaking work in new settings and environments including hospital trusts and community services, young people’s services and additional secure services delivery such as Prisons.